Asian Americans in Houston: History

-In 1990 90,000 Asian immigrants lived in Harris County, and 48,000 Asians lived in Greater Houston.
+In 1990, 90,000 Asian immigrants lived in Harris County, and 48,000 Asians lived in Greater Houston.
 As of 1990 the largest two Asian immigrant groups to Houston were the Chinese and the Vietnamese, making up 46% of all Asian immigrants, with 15,568 Vietnamese and 10,817 of Chinese from China, Hong Kong, and Taiwan.
 The others were 7,044 Indians, 4,807 Filipinos, 3,249 Koreans, 2,419 Iranians, 2,411 Pakistanis, 1,950 Japanese and 1,146 Cambodians.
 In the 1990s the Asian immigration rates exceeded those of Hispanics.
 A U.S. Census survey conducted in 1997 stated that in Harris County and Fort Bend County, there were 202,685 Asians combined.
 In 1998 Betty Ann Bowser, a reporter for PBS Newshour, said that many Southeast Asians came to Houston because "its hot humid climate reminded them of home."
 Houston does have a similar climate to that of Vietnam, Taiwan, Hong Kong, and the Philippines.

 According to a 2002 survey of 500 Asian Americans in Harris County overseen by Stephen Klineberg, a professor at Rice University, Asian immigrants have substantially lower household income than Anglo residents and other immigrant groups, while they have higher levels of education.

 In 2007 Houston had 16,000 Asian American businesses.
 A 2006 U.S. Census Bureau report stated that the annual revenues of those businesses totaled to $5.5 billion ($ in today's money).

 By 2010 the number of Asian-Americans in Greater Houston was over 417,000.
 In 2010 John B. Strait and Gang Gong, authors of the article "Ethnic Diversity in Houston, Texas: The Evolution of Residential Segregation in the Bayou City, 1990–2000," stated that Asians were "only modestly segregated from" non-Hispanic whites.

 Ethnic groups

 Vietnamese

 In 2010, Harris County had 80,000 Vietnamese (2% of county) and Vietnamese Americans, making it the second largest Vietnamese American community in the United States after that of San Jose, California.

+There were three main waves of Vietnamese immigration to Houston.
+The first came following the end of the Vietnam War in April 1975 with the fall of Saigon.
+Vietnamese immigrants arriving during this time were highly educated with direct ties to the United States military and were well educated on the city they were settling in.
+The next wave of immigrants were "boat people", a population of Chinese Vietnamese refugees who braved the open waters in small boats to flee Vietnam after the Vietnam War between 1978 and 1982.
+This wave of immigrants were not as highly educated and of high social standing as the first wave, but the number of immigrants arriving to Houston was significantly greater.
+The third wave of Vietnamese refugees arrived through the 1980s and 1990s.
+They were fewer than the previous waves and consisted of political prisoners and families of U.S. servicemen.